Surfing in Scotland

 Surfing in Scotland is a minor sport.
-It is practices on east and west coast where the water is warmed by the Gulf Stream.
+It is practiced on east and west coast where the water is warmed by the Gulf Stream.
 It is represented by the long boarding, short boarding, stand-up paddleboarding and para surfing.

 Scotland is a popular surfing destination, with numerous spots known for consistent waves and stunning scenery, especially during the colder months.
 While the water can be cold, the surfing community is vibrant, offering lessons, surf camps, and various surfing spots for all skill levels.

 History

 First surfing clubs date back in 1970s.
 The Scottish Surfing Federation was established in 1975.
 By the end of 1990s the sport has suffered a significant decline.
 The revival of popular sport in 2005 meant the establishing of regular National Championships in spring and Clan gatherings in autumn.

 Surfing locations

 A panorama shot of Coldingham Sands from Homeli Knoll, the village of St Abbs is just visible over the headland.

 Surfing locations in Scotland include the following: